olliefr/google-cert-python-project/README.md

 This is free and unencumbered software released into the public domain.

+## Problem definition

+This scripts transforms a bunch of image files in a given directory in the following way:

+* rotate by 90 degrees clockwise
+* resize to 128x128
+* save in a different image format

 ## Environment

 To set up the development environment, I created the project on the GitHub first.
 I asked it to add a `.gitignore` for Python and a `README` file.